 The North Thurston Public Schools Board of Directors recognizes that an effective public education system develops students who are globally aware, civically engaged, and capable of managing their lives and careers.
 The Board also believes that students need to be proficient and safe users of information, media, and technology to succeed in a digital world.

-- Be aware the district has the right to examine all data created on, posted, or stored on, or transmitted by the network
+- Be aware the district has the right to examine all data created on, posted, stored on, or transmitted by the network or district devices;

 Policies & Procedure